How to Track Benchmarks in CI with Bencher

 will not have a start point, existing data, or Thresholds.

-On subsequent runs, the old feature-branch
+On subsequent runs, the old main

 Head will be replaced

-and a new feature-branch
+and a new main

 Head will be created without a start point, existing data, or Thresholds.